Android-for-Python/Android-for-Python-Users/README.md

 os.environ["KIVY_ORIENTATION"] = "LandscapeLeft LandscapeRight"
 ```

-*Some other combinations do not work as expected*, see https://github.com/kivy/python-for-android/issues/2724 .
-This is a known issue, the behavior may change.
+**Update:** This is addressed in the development version of p4a https://github.com/kivy/python-for-android/issues/2724 , and the master version of Buildozer https://github.com/kivy/buildozer/pull/1548 .

 ### source.include_exts